 Combine Blue and White

-A blue and white color palette is one for the ages, and a perfect option you should definitely consider when planning a spring affair.
+A blue and white color palette is one for the ages, and a perfect option to consider when planning a spring affair.
 Opt for blooms like peonies, garden roses, ranunculus, and astilbe in shades of white and cream, and accent with hydrangea, Hyacinthus, delphinium, and pansies in blue for a striking combination.

 Embrace the Garden Feel